cmdcolin/single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 # simpleaf index
 # Usage: simpleaf index -o out_dir [-f genome_fasta -g gene_annotation_GTF|--refseq transcriptome_fasta] -r read_length -t number_of_threads
-## The -r read_lengh is the number of sequencing cycles performed by the sequencer to generate biological reads (read2 in Illumina).
+## The -r read_length is the number of sequencing cycles performed by the sequencer to generate biological reads (read2 in Illumina).
 ## Publicly available datasets usually have the read length in the description.
 Sometimes they are called the number of cycles.
 simpleaf index \
 -o simpleaf_index \